-Capital Lease
+Finance Lease

-The Company leases various laboratory equipment, furniture and office equipment and leasehold improvements that are accounted for as capital leases and that require ongoing payments, including interest expense.
-The capital leases are financed through various financial institutions and are collateralized by the underlying assets.
-As of December 31, 2019 and 2018, the interest rates for assets under remaining capital leases range from 7.19% to 9.57%.
+The Company leases various laboratory equipment, furniture and office equipment and leasehold improvements that are accounted for as finance leases and that require ongoing payments, including interest expense.
+The finance leases are financed through various financial institutions and are collateralized by the underlying assets.
+As of December 31, 2020 and 2019, the interest rates for assets under remaining finance leases range from 7.19% to 14.34%.